ioos/catalog-docker-base/README.md

 ### Optional: Load harvester config

-Run `docker exec ckan bash /opt/fixture_data/set_harvests.bash <API_KEY>` in order to load up the default IOOS harvests.
-The API key for a particular user can be found on the user account page of the CKAN website or from the output of the previously listed sysadmin command.
+Run `docker exec ckan ckan -c /etc/ckan/production.ini user token add <username> <token_name>`, using the user name from the previous step in "Create a superuser".
-The API key must correspond to a user with sufficient privileges to create groups/organizations.
+Copy the generated token value in the terminal and then run `docker exec ckan bash /opt/fixture_data/set_harvests.bash <token_value>` using the previously copied token value in order to load up the default IOOS harvests.
+The token value must correspond to a user with sufficient privileges to create groups/organizations, hence why a superuser token is supplied in this example.

 Lastly, run `crontab -e` and add the following line to ensure the harvester is periodically run: